 The simulators that ARVO purchased represented the visual conditions associated with the leading causes of vision impairment in the USA: age-related macular degeneration (AMD), glaucoma and diabetic retinopathy.
 In addition, the simulators helped the lawmakers and their staffs understand the impact of inherited eye diseases such as retinitis pigmentosa (RP) and Stargardt disease.

 ARVO is the largest and most respected eye and vision research organization in the world with nearly 12,000 researchers from over 75 countries.

 I’m happy to share that our low-vision exhibit featuring your goggles was a huge hit during the Life Sciences Fair on Capitol Hill last night.
 I took your advice and had several of the young Congressional staff members try to navigate the buffet line with the goggles on.
 Even the brief experience of trying to collect “three carrots and two strawberries” clearly left an impact.
 I’m really grateful for your excellent goggles and look forward to using them again in future ARVO outreach efforts.

-ARVO: Association for Research in Vision and Ophthalmology
+Senior Manager, Science Communications, ARVO: Association for Research in Vision and Ophthalmology,

 after an event on Capitol Hill, Washington DC